freenas/freenas-docs/userguide/directoryservices.rst

 * set either localtime or universal time at the BIOS level

+Using a %brand% system as an AD server and connecting to it with a
+%brand% client requires additional configuration.
+On the AD server, go to
+:menuselection:`System --> CAs`
+and create a new internal or intermediate :ref:`Certificate Authority (CA) <CAs>`.
+Click |ui-options| and :guilabel:`View` for the CA and copy the :guilabel:`Certificate` and :guilabel:`Private Key`

+Go to the client |web-ui| and click to :menuselection:`Directory Services --> Active Directory --> Advanced`.
+Set :guilabel:`Encryption Mode` to *TLS* and :guilabel:`SASL wrapping` to *sign*.
+Go to
+:menuselection:`System --> CAs`
+and click |ui-add|.
+Create a unique :guilabel:`Identifier`, set :guilabel:`Type` to *Import CA*, and paste the AD server CA certificate and private keys in the related fields.
+Click :guilabel:`Save` and continue configuring AD

 :numref:`Figure %s <ad_fig>` shows
 :menuselection:`Directory Services --> Active Directory` settings.